-How Does Hannah's Trial End In '13 Reasons Why' Season 2?
-The Results Were Surprising
+Hannah's Trial Ended In '13 Reasons Why' Season 2 & The Result Shocked Many Fans

 The second season of 13 Reasons Why was all about getting justice for Hannah Baker, and that meant most of the new episodes took place inside a courtroom.
 While Hannah told her story through posthumous cassette tapes in Season 1, her story was retold through other perspectives via testimonies from the tapes' subjects in the court case at the center of the new season, adding a whole lot more information and context to Hannah's story.
 So, how does Hannah's trial end in 13 Reasons Why Season 2?
 The verdict may have come as a shock to many viewers.

 Spoiler alert: This post is going to discuss details from Season 2 of 13 Reasons Why, so don't read on if you haven't finished it yet.
 At the center of the new season is Mrs. Baker's lawsuit against the school district.
 Following her daughter's death, we learn that Olivia Baker filed a suit against Liberty High School claiming that the school was negligent after her daughter exhibited signs that she may be suicidal.
 The court case pitted Mrs. Baker against the school district's attorney, as both sides called the students closest to Hannah to the stand.
 The resulting testimonies revealed the truth about a culture of bullying and abuse within the high school, but sadly, it was not enough for Mrs. Baker to get the justice she wanted for her daughter.

 In the penultimate episode of the season, the jury returns with their decision: The school district is judged not guilty in how it treated Hannah Baker.
 Obviously, the news is devastating for Mrs. Baker, as well as Clay Jensen and a number of the other kids who testified on Hannah's behalf.
 But although the court's verdict was not what our main characters wanted, they did get justice for Hannah immediately afterwards.